-(2) The Berkshire Dividend Growth ETF commenced operations on June 29, 2023.
+(1) The Berkshire Dividend Growth ETF commenced operations on June 29, 2023.

 Brokerage with Fund Affiliates.
-A Fund may execute brokerage or other agency transactions through registered brokerdealer affiliates of the Funds, the Advisor, the Sub-Advisors or the Distributor for a commission in conformity with the 1940 Act, the 1934 Act and rules promulgated by the SEC.
+A Fund may execute brokerage or other agency transactions through registered broker-dealer affiliates of the Funds, the Advisor, the Sub-Advisors or the Distributor for a commission in conformity with the 1940 Act, the 1934 Act and rules promulgated by the SEC.
 These rules require that commissions paid to the affiliate by the Funds for exchange transactions not exceed "usual and customary" brokerage commissions.
 The rules define "usual and customary" commissions to include amounts which are "reasonable and fair compared to the commission, fee or other remuneration received or to be received by other brokers in connection with comparable transactions involving similar securities being purchased or sold on a securities exchange during a comparable period of time."
 The Trustees, including those who are not "interested persons" of the Funds, have adopted procedures for evaluating the reasonableness of commissions paid to affiliates and review these procedures periodically.

-For the fiscal year ended December 31, 2023, the Funds paid no commissions to affiliated broker dealers.
+For the fiscal year ended December 31, 2024, the Funds paid no commissions to affiliated broker dealers.

 Securities of "Regular Broker-Dealers."
 Each Fund is required to identify any securities of its "regular brokers and dealers" (as such term is defined in the 1940 Act) that it may hold at the close of its most recent fiscal year.
 "Regular brokers or dealers" of a Fund are the ten brokers or dealers that, during the most recent fiscal year: (i) received the greatest dollar amounts of brokerage commissions from a Fund's portfolio transactions; (ii) engaged as principal in the largest dollar amounts of portfolio transactions of a Fund; or (iii) sold the largest dollar amounts of the Shares.
-During the fiscal periods/years ended December 31, 2022, and December 31, 2021 the Funds and the Predecessor Funds did not hold the securities of any regular brokers or dealers of the Funds and the Predecessor Funds.